dustinb/hrs/README.md

 ## Waterfall

-Want to run many jobs in sequence one after the other?
-The cron is put in the group and indicates a start time.
-Each job is run after the previous completes.
+Run jobs in sequence by putting the cron in the group instead of the job.
+The cron specifies a start time for the first job, second one runs after first completes and so on.

 ```
 {